 How does the program work?

 Oxitec releases male mosquitos because males cannot bite or spread disease.
-Those genetically modified male mosquitos are released to do all the hard work of finding wild, unmodified females to mate with.
+Those genetically modified male mosquitos are released to do all the hard work of finding invasive, unmodified females to mate with.
 Only the male subsequent offspring survive, resulting in reduced local populations of Aedes aegypti after successive releases, according to Oxitec.

 When and where will it start?